code-neves/Churr/README.md

 ## Acknowledgments

-- Special thanks to all the barbecue enthusiasts who inspired the creation of Churr.
+- Emerson Vieira for the background image.

 ## About